ThePhobosDeimosSuite/laboratoire-0_log430/docs/README.md

 ### Typescript
 I still think having types can be useful sometimes, of instance it can be useful when dealing with data coming from the ORM.

-### Express
+### Terminal-kit
-I decided to go with *Express.js* mainly because i've worked with it before.
-It's still very popular these days even though it's been around for a while.
+I've never used this library before, but from what i've seen on the readme page it seems to be a very versatile tool.
+Simple tasks like asking the user for input can aslo be done very easily.

 ### Prisma
 I've never worked with this library before, but there seems to be a huge amount of documentation online.
 I'm also somewhat unfamiliar with ORMs so i just asked *ChatGPT* for the best library for this paticular project.

 ### Jest
 This is what i've always used.
+It was my first time setting up the environment for Jest and I had a hard time making it work with *ESM*.